Blog – Posted on Monday, Mar 30

 Our third entry from the author and illustrator of Barnyard Dance comes the equally endearing Belly Button Book, which teaches toddlers all about the wonders of the human (and hippo) navel.

 12. My Truck Is Stuck! by Kevin Lewis and Daniel Kirk (ages 2-4)

-Kevin Lewis goes straight for the nerve in this classic children’s book, in which the narrator’s truck hits a pothole and gets stuck!
+Kevin Lewis goes straight for the nerve in this popular childhood book, in which the narrator’s truck hits a pothole and gets stuck!
 Suffice to say, that is indeed rotten luck.
 So how can the increasing number of people passing by begin to help?
-Beautifully illustrated by Daniel Lewis, this is sure to be an instant hit for any child who loves automobiles and happy endings.
+Beautifully illustrated by Daniel Kirk, this is sure to be an instant hit for any child who loves automobiles and happy endings.